anderson-aristotle/jquery-ajax-token-auth/README.md

 Using curl and jQuery.ajax to access an authenticated API with html forms to sign up, sign in, and sign out of an API.
 We'll also change our passwords.
-The API uses Token authentication and we'll see how to make authenticated request (sign out and change password).
+The API uses Token authentication and we'll see how to make authenticated requests (sign out and change password).

 ## Prerequisites